AbhishekUoR/SHMA-1/README.md

-# SHMA---Software-managed Caching for Hybrid DRAM/NVM Memory Architectures
+# HSCC---Hardware/Software Cooperative Caching for Hybrid DRAM/NVM Memory Architectures

-&#160; &#160; &#160; &#160;SHMA is implemented with zsim and NVMain simulators.
+&#160; &#160; &#160; &#160;HSCC is implemented with zsim and NVMain simulators.
 Zsim is a fast x86-64 multi-core simulator.
 It exploits Intel Pin toolkit to collect traces of memory accesses for processes, and replays the traces in the zsim simulator.
 NVMain is a cycle-accurate memory simulator, it models components of DRAM and NVMs, and memory hierarchy in detail.
 The integrated "zsim + NVMain" simulators can be forked from "https://github.com/AXLEproject/axle-zsim-nvmain".

-Based on the "zsim + NVMain" hybrid simulator, SHMA has added the following functions:
+Based on the "zsim + NVMain" hybrid simulator, HSCC has added the following functions:

- * **Memory management simulations (such as MemoryNode, Zone, Buddy allocator etc.)**:   As the pin-based zsim only replays virtual address in the x86 system architecture, and does not support OS simulation, SHMA has added memory management modules into zsim, including memory node, zone and buddy allocator.
+ * **Memory management simulations (such as MemoryNode, Zone, Buddy allocator etc.)**:   As the pin-based zsim only replays virtual address in the x86 system architecture, and does not support OS simulation, HSCC has added memory management modules into zsim, including memory node, zone and buddy allocator.

  * **TLB simulation:** The original "zsim + NVMain" simulator does not simulate the TLB.
 TLB simulation is implemented in zsim to accelerate address translations from virtual address to physical address.

- * **Implementation of SHMA, a hierarchical hybrid DRAM/NVM memory system that pushes DRAM caching management issues into the software level:** DRAM cache is managed by hardware in tranditional DRAM/NVM hierarchical hybrid systems.
-SHMA is a novel software-managed cache mechanism that organizes NVM and DRAM in a flat physical address space while logically supporting a hierarchical memory architecture.
+ * **Implementation of HSCC, a hierarchical hybrid DRAM/NVM memory system that pushes DRAM caching management issues into the software level:** DRAM cache is managed by hardware in tranditional DRAM/NVM hierarchical hybrid systems.
+HSCC is a novel software-managed cache mechanism that organizes NVM and DRAM in a flat physical address space while logically supporting a hierarchical memory architecture.
 This design simplifies the hardware design by pushing the burden of DRAM cache management to the software layers.
-Besides, SHMA only caches hot NVM pages into the DRAM cache to mitigate potential cache thrashing and bandwidth waste between DRAM cache and NVM main memory.
+Besides, HSCC only caches hot NVM pages into the DRAM cache to mitigate potential cache thrashing and bandwidth waste between DRAM cache and NVM main memory.

- * **Multiple DRMA/NVM hybrid architecture supports:** SHMA supports both DRAM/NVM flat-addressable hybrid memory architecuture and DRAM/NVM hierarchical hybrid architecture.
+ * **Multiple DRMA/NVM hybrid architecture supports:** HSCC supports both DRAM/NVM flat-addressable hybrid memory architecuture and DRAM/NVM hierarchical hybrid architecture.
 As shown in following figure, both DRAM and NVM are used as main memory and managed by OS in a single flat address space.
 In DRAM/NVM hierarchical hybrid memory architecture, DRAM is exploited as a cache to the NVM, and hardware-assisted hit-judgement mechanism is implemented to determine whether data is hit in DRAM cache.
 Besides, to reduce hardware overhead, DRAM cache is organized set-associative and usually uses demand-based caching policies.
 ![Image of Yaktocat](https://github.com/cyjseagull/SHMA/blob/master/images/DRAM-NVM_architectures.png)

  *  **Multiple DRAM/NVM hybrid system optimization policies:** We have implemented Row Buffer Locality Aware (RBLA) page caching policy and MultiQueue-based (MultiQueue) page migration policy in DRAM/NVM flat addressable hybrid memory system.
 RBLA caching policy is a simple implementation of hybrid memory system proposed in the paper "**Row Buffer Locality Aware Caching Policies for Hybrid Memories**", MultiQueue migration policy is a simple implementation of system proposed in the paper "**Page Placement in Hybrid Memory Systems**".
 RBLA caching policy is aimed at migrating NVM pages with poor row buffer locality to DRAM since row buffer miss of NVM pages incur higher overhead than that of DRAM pages.
 The MultiQueue migration policy places hot NVM pages into DRAM, and MQ algorithm is used to update the hotness of pages based on time locality and access frequency.

-The architecture and modules of SHMA are shown in the following figure:
+The architecture and modules of HSCC are shown in the following figure:
 ![Image of Yaktocat](https://github.com/cyjseagull/SHMA/blob/master/images/simulator_architecture.png)